-No. Requirement Test scenario Test Result be accessed only by those election officials authorized by the county commissioner of registration. sealed through two provisioned slots.
-To access the printer the cover shall be removed first.
-Upon removing the cover, no other protection is provisioned for printed paper records.
-3.0.6 III.A.4.
+No. Requirement Test scenario Test Result 3.0.6 4.
 The VVPRS shall be capable of showing the information on the paper record in a font size of at least 3.0 mm and should be capable of showing the information in at least two font ranges, 3.0-4.0 mm and 6.3-9.0 mm, under the control of the voter or poll worker.
-This criteria can be met by providing a magnification device with the VVPRS.
-Inspect the printed ballot for font size to ensure conformance with the standard.
+This criteria requirement can be met by providing a magnification device with the VVPRS. ensure conformance with the standard.
 Inspect the unit for capability of showing the information on at least two font sizes.
-The font size is set by the system firmware.
-In this observation, the printer is printing with the font size of 14.
-The length of the printed characters is in 3.0-4.0mm range.
+7/18/2007: The font size is set by the system firmware.
+The printer is printing with the font size of 12.
+The length of the printed characters is in the 3.0-4.0mm range.
 A magnification device is provided that shows the printed paper with font in the range of 6.3-9mm.
+12/07/2007: Same observation.
 3.0.7 III.B.
-Paper Record Display Unit 3.0.8 III.B.1.
-The paper record shall be displayed in a way that allows the voter to privately and independently inspect it.
-Observe how the paper record is displayed.
-Observe whether the voters can privately and independently inspect the paper record.
-The DRE screen and the paper record display unit are partially covered by some curtains and panels.
-An observer may be able to read the screen or paper record if he or she stands behind the voter.
-3.0.9 III.B.2.
-If the paper record cannot be viewed entirely in the Display Unit at one time, the voter shall have the opportunity to verify the entire paper record prior to the electronic or the paper ballot being stored and recorded. • Conduct a mock election with a sufficient number of contests/positions such that the paper record cannot be viewed entirely in the Display Unit at one time.
-The ballot can be designed in such a way that the total paper record of a long enough ballot extends more than one page of display.
-In this case, the machine prints the total paper record in some pages and displays them on the paper record display unit page
+Paper Record Display Unit 3.0.8 1.
+The paper record shall be displayed in a way that allows the voter to privately and independently inspect it. and independently inspect the paper record.
+7/18/2007: The DRE/VVPRS are covered by a curtain around the voting machine.
+If a tall observer (6' or taller) is allowed to stand directly next to the left or right side of the curtain, he or she may be able to look in and see the selections on the DRE voter panel; if on the left side, this observer may also be able to see the paper record in the display unit.
+12/07/2007: Same observation.
+3.0.9 entirely in the Display Unit at one time, 7/18/2007: The ballot can be programmed in such a way that the total printed record cannot be shown on the paper record display unit at one time.
+In this case, the machine prints and displays the total paper record on the paper record display unit page by page.